 The Continuum is designed to illustrate the variety of work-based learning activities that can be pursued, as well as the dynamics of which activities are housed primarily within educational entities and which are located on a job site.
 As practitioners have begun utilizing this tool, it has brought clarity about the roles of different stakeholders and enhanced communication between the partners.

 A common lexicon and roadmap for partners to work from is critical to successful work-based learning efforts because the most successful programs require a community working together.
 Businesses need to partner with educational entities to design and deliver curriculum, workforce centers have a pool of talent ready to connect to opportunities, and economic developers understand what industries need people and how to attract new companies through training programs.

-A Thriving Work-Based Learning Community understands the problems plaguing their talent pipeline, recognizes the value in business-led work-based learning as a solution, and works collaboratively to effect systemic change.
+A Thriving Work-Based Learning Community understands the problems plaguing their talent pipeline, recognizes the value in business-led work-based learning as a solution, and works collaboratively to affect systemic change.
 Work-based Learning Communities can exist in one of four phases: Exploring, Emerging, Demonstrating, and Thriving.
 The phase a specific community is in is based on the activities that are in place across seven domains: Leadership, Needs Analysis, Asset Mapping, Stakeholders, Resources, Communications, and Evaluation.

 The number of initiatives focused on accelerating the creation of work-based learning opportunities continues to grow.
 To highlight a few of the key initiatives underway in Colorado:

 CareerWise Colorado is a high school apprenticeship program, which welcomed its inaugural cohort of students this fall, with 121 students apprenticing across 44 businesses in 13 industries.
 To learn more...

 Registered Apprenticeships(RAs) through the USDOL Registered Apprentice System, and is working to expand the types of occupations and the number of opportunities in high-demand fields.
 To learn more...